oar-team/batsim/docs/tuto-sched-implem/tuto.rst

 The Batsim :ref:`protocol` defines the interactions between Batsim and the scheduling algorithm.
-**Reading the protocol description is strongly recommended**, as it defines the following.
+**Reading the protocol description is strongly recommended**, as it defines the following:

 - The events the algorithm can react to.
 - The actions that the algorithm can take.